Overview

 • team

-A channel must be initialized with either an id or a list of members for the channel.
-If you provide a list of members an id will be auto-generated on backend for the channel.
+A channel must be initialized with either an id or a list of members.
+If you pass members, the backend auto-generates an id.

-You can’t add or remove members from channel created using a list of members.
+You can't add or remove members from a channel created using a members list.

-You can also add additional custom data to a channel.
-You can add as many custom fields as you desire as long as the total size of the custom fields object is less than 5KB.
+You can add custom data as long as the total custom fields size is less than 5KB.

 /**